TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 • During contraction:

-• AMP accumulates → allosterically activates phosphorylase b
+• AMP accumulates → allosterically activates phosphorylase b (no phosphorylation needed — immediate)

 • GS is simultaneously phosphorylated → inactive